NwCoder21/Linux-Sandbox/Commands in Detail/chmod.md

 > Note: can add or rmeove permissions to/from multiple users by adding the relevant characters before the `+` or `-` symbol.
 For example:
+> When editing a folder's permissions, can use the -r option to

 ![image](https://user-images.githubusercontent.com/107522496/196950722-6dcdfc90-006d-4ecf-9343-39c2626b8a1f.png)

 ---
 # Numeric Arguments

+When using numeric values to set or remove permissions, certain values represent certain permissions.
+They are:

+* 7: read, write and execute
+* 6: read and write
+* 5: read and execute
+* 4: read
+* 3: write and execute
+* 2: write
+* 1: execute
+* 0: none